How Insurance Companies Assess Car Damage After an Accident

 • Depreciation adjustments that reduce payout on older components

 The result is an estimate built to satisfy your policy obligations at the lowest defensible cost.
 This is entirely legal, but it's not the same as what a body shop would charge.
-Understanding how depreciation affects your claim payout can save you from an unpleasant surprise.
+Understanding how depreciation affects your claim payout can help you avoid an unpleasant surprise at settlement.

 Repair Shop Estimates vs. Insurance Estimates